+The Procedure for admission to IBMC College is as follows:

-- Complete interview - Have a minimum ACT score of 17 or minimum SAT score of 1,000, or pass the Wonderlic Exam during enrollment - Students entering a program with a distance education component must successfully complete the Online Readiness Assessment Tool - A student may also be eligible for admission without the above if they are eligible for the Eligible Career Pathway Program (ECPP) through the Ability to Benefit (ATB).
-Please see the Ability to Benefit (ATB) & Eligible Career Pathway Program (ECPP) Admissions Policies for further information. .....
+- Complete interview - Students entering a program with a distance education component must successfully complete the Online Readiness Assessment Tool - A student may also be eligible for admission without the above if they are eligible for the Eligible Career Pathway Program (ECPP) through the Ability to Benefit (ATB).
+Please see the Ability to Benefit (ATB) & Eligible Career Pathway Program (ECPP) Admissions Policies for further information. - Complete application - Sign Enrollment Agreement if applicant is younger than 18) years of age, this must be signed by parent or guardian) - Complete financial aid forms for qualified applicants if applicant wishes to apply for financial aid) - Receive final acceptance notification by letter) - Attend orientation - IBMC requires a high school diploma showing graduation date confirmation, copy or original GED or HSED or equivalency for admission to a program.

-Program Minimum Score

-Dental Assisting Diploma 13

-Clinical Medical Assisting Diploma 13

-Medical Billing Specialist Diploma 13

-Pharmacy Technician Diploma 13

-Computer Systems Technician Diploma 13

-Allied Health Degree-Dental Office Administration 15

-Allied Health Degree-Medical Assisting 15

-Allied Health Degree-Medical Billing & Coding 15

-Allied Health Degree - Pharmacy Technician 15

-Paralegal Degree 17

-Computer Systems Technician Degree 15

-Cosmetology Diploma 13

-Barbering Diploma 13

-Hairstyling Certificate 13

-Esthetician Certificate 13

-Therapeutic Massage Diploma 13

-ASSESSMENT EXAM WITH THE FOLLOWING COMPETENCY:

-1. Complete application

-2. Sign Enrollment Agreement if applicant is younger than 18) years of age, this must be signed by parent or guardian)

-3. Complete financial aid forms for qualified applicants if applicant wishes to apply for financial aid)

-Receive final acceptance notification by letter) Attend orientation

-IBMC requires a high school diploma showing graduation date confirmation, copy or original GED or HSED or equivalency for admission to a program.
 This document may be an official transcript or a copy of the original high school or equivalent diploma.
 Proof of high school or equivalent must be received before the prospective student can be enrolled in a program of study.
-IBMC will not accept a high school diploma from an online, correspondence, or home high school unless the school is:

-- Authorized to offer online or correspondence high school diplomas by the state they are located within; - or Accredited by an accrediting agency recognized by the U.S. Department of Education and authorized to issue high school diplomas by that accrediting agency; or - Approved in writing by the Colorado Department of Higher Education or the Colorado Department of Education

-The College will make efforts to obtain these from the appropriate institutions; however, the ultimate responsibility to provide the document remains with the prospective student.
+IBMC will not accept a high school diploma from an online, correspondence, or home high school unless the school is: - Authorized to offer online or correspondence high school diplomas by the state they are located within; - or Accredited by an accrediting agency recognized by the U.S. Department of Education and authorized to issue high school diplomas by that accrediting agency; or - Approved in writing by the Colorado Department of Higher Education or the Colorado Department of Education - The College will make efforts to obtain these from the appropriate institutions; however, the ultimate responsibility to provide the document remains with the prospective student. - Stu dents applying for any of the Cosmetology programs

-Students applying for any of the Cosmetology programs must be at least 18 years of age or have a signature from a parent or legal guardian), present a picture ID driver's license, military ID, passport or state issued ID card), and provide a copy of their Social Security card.

-Once the applicant has satisfied the minimum entrance requirements, completed the Enrollment Agreement, Admission Application & Information Sheet, and other required paperwork, the College reviews the information and informs the applicant of its decision to accept or deny admission.
+- must be at least 18 years of age or have a signature from a parent or legal guardian), present a picture ID driver's license, military ID, passport or state issued ID card), and provide a copy of their Social Security card. - Once the applicant has satisfied the minimum entrance requirements, completed the Enrollment Agreement, Admission Application & Information Sheet, and other required paperwork, the College reviews the information and informs the applicant of its decision to accept or deny admission.
 If the College does not accept the applicant, all fees paid to the College are to be refunded.
 The Enrollment Agreement obligates the students and the College for the entire program of instruction.
 The content for the programs and academic policies and terminology are described in this catalog.